marktoda/superchain-actions/README.md

 Key features:

-- **Cross-chain execution** between any OP chains (Optimism, Base, Zora, etc.)
+- **Cross-chain execution** between any Superchain chains
 - **Conditional branching** with success and failure paths
 - **Nested action structures** for complex, multi-step workflows
-- **No token bridging required** - uses Optimism's native L2-to-L2 messaging

 Built on Optimism's upcoming interop solution, this system enables previously impossible cross-chain workflows with minimal coordination overhead.

 ## How It Works

-The system conceptualizes cross-chain operations as nested actions - each call can contain two nested calls (success and failure branches) that execute conditionally based on the outcome of the parent call:
+The system conceptualizes cross-chain operations as nested actions - each call can contain two nested post hooks (success and failure branches) that execute conditionally based on the outcome of the parent call:

 1. **Initiation**: User triggers a cross-chain action via the `execute()` function
 2. **Message Passing**: The action is sent to the target chain via Optimism's L2ToL2CrossDomainMessenger